zachclarity/aidevsecops2024/fullstackdeveloper/README.md

-AI Knowledge .
-Build solutions using AI
+Grow your Full Stack development Knowledge .
+Build solutions using all of the different languages and platforms.